-Stage 1 - Performing assets with zero to thirty days past due (DPD).
-Stage 1 loans also include facilities where no significant increase in credit risk, improvement in credit risk and the loan has been reclassified from Stage 2.
+- Stage 1 Performing assets with zero to thirty days past due (DPD).
+Stage 1 loans also include facilities where no significant increase in credit risk, improvement in credit risk and the loan has been reclassified from Stage 2. - Stage 2 Under-performing assets having 31 to 90 DPD.
+Stage 2 loans also include facilities, where significant increase in the credit risk, has improved improvement in credit risk and the loan has been reclassified from Stage 3.

-- Stage 2 Under-performing assets having 31 to 90 DPD.
-Stage 2 loans also include facilities,where significant increase in credit risk, improvement in credit risk and the loan has been reclassified from Stage 3. - Stage 3 Under performing with overdue more than 90 DPD including Non performing assets
+• Stage 3 - Under-performing assets with overdue more than 90 DPD including non-performing assets.

-For loans, Company measures the loss allowance at an amount equal to 12 months expected credit loss for Stage 1 and life time expected credit loss for Stage 2 class categories of loans.
+For loans, Group measures the loss allowance at an amount equal to 12 months expected credit loss for Stage 1 and life time expected credit loss for Stage 2 class categories of loans.
 For Stage 3 financial asset, the measurement of loss allowance is based on the present value of the asset's expected cash flow using the asset's original EIR.

-For other receivables in distress credit business, Company measures life time expected credit loss allowance based on practical expedient as permitted under Ind AS 109.
+For other receivables in distress credit business, Group measures life time expected credit loss allowance based on practical expedient as permitted under Ind AS 109.
 This expected credit loss allowance is computed based on a provision matrix which takes into account the historical credit loss experience and adjusted for forward looking information.

-Derecognition of financial assets
+De-recognition of financial assets

-The Company derecognises a financial asset when the Company has transferred the right to receive cash flows from the financial assets or retains the contractual rights to receive the cash flows of the financial asset, but assumes a contractual obligations to pay the cash flows to one or more recipients.
+The Group derecognises a financial asset when the Group has transferred the right to receive cash flows from the financial assets or retains the contractual rights to receive the cash flows of the financial asset, but assumes a contractual obligations to pay the cash flows to one or more recipients.

-Where the entity has transferred an assets, the Company evaluates whether it has transferred substantially all risks and rewards of ownership of the financial asset.
-In such cases, the financial asset is derecognized.
-Where the entity has not transferred substantially all risks and rewards of ownership of the financial asset, the financial asset is not derecognized.
+Where the entity has transferred an assets, the Group evaluates whether it has transferred substantially all risks and rewards of ownership of the financial asset.
+In such cases, the financial asset is derecognised.
+Where the entity has not transferred substantially all risks and rewards of ownership of the financial asset, the financial asset is not derecognised.

-On de-recognition of a financial asset in its entirety, the difference between the asset's carrying amount and the sum of the consideration received and receivable and the cumulative gain or loss that had been recognized in OCI and accumulated in equity is recognised in profit or loss if such gain or loss would have otherwise been recognised in profit or loss on disposal of that financial asset.
+On de-recognition of a financial asset in its entirety, the difference between the asset's carrying amount and the sum of the consideration received and receivable and the cumulative gain or loss that had been recognised in other comprehensive income and accumulated in equity is recognised in profit or loss if such gain or loss would have otherwise been recognised in profit or loss on disposal of that financial asset.